Standard of Living

 Gallup's Standard of Living Index is a U.S. survey.
 It asks Americans if they are satisfied with their current standard of living.
 It asks them whether it’s getting better or worse.
 This is an extremely subjective measure, since it’s an attitudinal measurement.

 Redefining Progress uses the Genuine Progress Indicator for the United States.
-It starts with GDP, then adjusts for crime, volunteer work, income inequality and pollution.
-For more, see
+It starts with GDP, then adjusts for crime, volunteer work, income inequality, and pollution.

 Standard of Living by Country